7 min read

 When to Seek Treatment

-If your home readings are consistently elevated (above 130/80 mmHg), don't assume it's just white coat syndrome.
+If your home readings are consistently elevated (above 130/80 mmHg), don't assume it's just white coat hypertension.
 Work with your doctor to determine whether lifestyle changes or medication might be appropriate.
 The goal is to keep your blood pressure in a healthy range—wherever you are.

 Pro Tip